After several deaths on special trains, Piyush Goyal urges people to travel ‘only when necessary’

 NHRC notice on migrant deaths

 On Thursday, the National Human Rights Commission issued notices to the Union Home Ministry, the Railway Board and the Bihar and Gujarat governments in connection with the deaths on special trains.
-The NHRC took suo motu cognisance of media reports that claimed that many migrant labourers lost their lives during their journey due to the longer duration and the absence of arrangements for drinking water and food.
+The NHRC took suo motu cognisance of media reports that claimed that many migrant labourers lost their lives during their journey because of how long they were and due to the absence of arrangements for drinking water and food.

 “The poor labourers cannot be treated in such an inhuman manner just because they are poor and the government has paid for their tickets,” it added.
 “Any shortcoming on the part of the government agencies cannot be covered under excuse of unprecedented situation amid countrywide lockdown.”